cspartho/InventoryManagement/InventoryManagement/Readme.txt

-A project for industrial attachment.
+A practical project using html,css,bootstrap,php,mysql,xampp  for industrial attachment .